Skip to content

 Market conditions define the constraint set.

-ARC is designed to navigate regime change, adapt to new information, and stay investable across environments that can challenge static portfolios.
-Instead of forecasting precise turning points, ARC monitors observable conditions in , , , and .
+ARC is built as a three-sleeve portfolio — US Equity Blend, International Equities, and Macro Ballast — designed to stay investable across environments that can challenge static portfolios.
+Instead of forecasting precise turning points, ARC monitors observable conditions in , , , and to interpret which constraints matter most.

-This library examines distinct market regimes across a modern cross-cycle sample from Jan 2008 through Feb 2026.
-The boundaries are illustrative.
-Real-world conditions evolve gradually, overlap, and rarely transition cleanly from one state to another.
+Methodology note: This library examines distinct market regimes across a modern cross-cycle sample from Jan 2008 through Feb 2026.
+The boundaries are illustrative; real-world conditions evolve gradually, overlap, and rarely transition cleanly from one state to another.

 These regime labels are explanatory tools, not predictive calls.
 They simplify the dominant constraints and return drivers that were most visible in each period, but real market environments are noisy, overlapping, and only partly knowable in real time.